This post may contain affiliate links. Please read our disclosure policy.

 - Drizzle the glaze over the baked cake, letting it cascade down the sides for a beautiful finish.

-- Over baking is the most common reason for dry cake.
-Check for doneness at 45-48 minutes.
+- Over-baking is the most common reason for dry cake.
+Start checking for doneness at 45-48 minutes.
+The cake should still look slightly underdone in the center, it continues baking as it cools in the pan.

 Frequently Asked Questions – FAQ